quixio/template-llm-support/Redis Sink/README.md

 # Redis Sink

-Caches conversation history and the result of sentiment analysis in Redis.
+Stores conversation history and the result of sentiment analysis in Redis.

 ## How to run